Namibia Budget Safari

 Due to its relative high altitude, in the area, it was apparently free of the African Horse Sickness.
 It was therefore a good place to rest their horses.

 Okonjima’s relationship with Namibia’s big cats did not start too favourably, as livestock losses to predators resulted in them being actively persecuted.
-However, herein developed an interest to further understand the habits and behaviour of Namibia’s big cats, particularly leopards.
+However, herein they developed an interest to further understand the habits and behaviour of Namibia’s big cats, particularly leopards.

 The tourism element to Okonjima had humble beginnings.
 It started in 1986 as an overnight stop for travellers between Etosha and Windhoek.